HenrikWarf/data-Deep_Learning_Image_Class_Tensorflow/README.md

 * Step 3: Create a CNN to Classify Dog Breeds
 * Step 4: Use a CNN to Classify Dog Breeds - Using Transfer Learning

-# The data
+### The data

 The data is downloaded from a Kaggle challenge but originates from Stanford and includes 120 different dog breeds within the over 20.000 images.
 For my work I will use about half of the available pictures (~10.000).

-# My Goals
+### My Goals

-Get an understanding of Tensorflow as a deep learning library Explore different options of data preperation for deep learning with Tensorflow Explore different options of data agumentation from deep learning with Tensorflow Create a Image Classifier using a Convolutional Neural Network from scratch Create a Image Classifier using a Convolutional Neural Network with the use of Transfer Learningi
+* Get an understanding of Tensorflow as a deep learning library
+* Explore different options of data preperation for deep learning with Tensorflow
+* Explore different options of data agumentation from deep learning with Tensorflow
+* Create a Image Classifier using a Convolutional Neural Network from scratch
+* Create a Image Classifier using a Convolutional Neural Network with the use of Transfer Learning